 These are a few of the primary documents that are available from the Tinker family.
-There are a lot more, and are making all of those available online as well.
-If you have primary documents about the case, please send them to us at firstname.lastname@example.org!
+There are more, and we are making those available online as well.
+If you have primary documents about the case, please send them to us at email@example.com!

 This Des Moines Register article from November, 1965 tells covers the peace march in Washington DC that was attended by John Tinker and his mother, Lorena Jeanne Tinker, as well as Chris Eckhardt and his mother, Maggie Eckhardt.
 Bonnie Tinker, the older sister of Mary Beth and John, is also featured holding the sign, Stop the bloodshed Iowa”.
 Heading back to Iowa after the rally, participants traveled in two vans.
 On one of the vans, the idea of wearing black armbands was raised by Herbert Hoover, an Iowa Quaker and distant cousin of past president Herbert Hoover.
 At the rest stop, the idea was discussed with those riding in the other van, who agreed that it was a good idea.